UITBU/CISHack-UITBU/README.md

 First of all you will need to install and configure Android SDK.
 Follow the Building Projects with Native Code section in this official guide.

 ## Step 2
 Then clone and rename this project.
-Renaming can be tricky.
-Try using this package.

 ## Step 3
-Install the dependencies with yarn install.
+Install the dependencies with
+- install packages `cd Idea4theworld_project && npm install`.
+- `react-native start` & `react-native run android`

 Now you should be able to run the project with react-native run-android